sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/250 - preprocessors/105 - merge-lines.md

 Handwriting OCR
 ----

 Sensible uses OCR to recognize handwriting text.
-Since handwriting is a lot messier than typed text, the Merge Lines processor can help you clean up output, particularly for Google OCR.
+Since handwritten text is a lot messier than typed text, the Merge Lines processor can help you clean up output, particularly for Google OCR.

 The following image shows using a Merge Line preprocessor to clean up handwritten lines output by Google OCR: